-In the case of a more preferable Rule, the Commission is required under section 99(2)(a)(ii) to include in its draft determination the reasons it is satisfied the proposed more preferable Rule will or is likely to better contribute to the achievement of the NEO than the market initiated Rule request to which the more preferable Rule relates.
+In the case of a more preferable Rule, the Commission is required under section 99(2)(a)(ii) to include in its final determination the reasons it is satisfied the proposed more preferable Rule will or is likely to better contribute to the achievement of the NEO than the market initiated Rule request to which the more preferable Rule relates.

-For the Rule Change Request, the Commission considers that the key, relevant aspect of the NEO is the efficient operation and use of electricity services for the long term interests of consumers with respect to reliability, safety and security of supply of electricity.7
+For the Rule Change Request, the Commission considers that the key, relevant aspect of the NEO is the efficient operation and use of electricity services for the long term interests of consumers with respect to reliability, safety and security of supply of electricity.12

 The framework for directed services, which incorporates the methodology for cost recovery for "other" services directions that is the main subject of the Rule Change Request, is a significant aspect of the powers available to AEMO to intervene in order to ensure the security and reliability of the National Electricity Market (NEM).
-The Commission is satisfied that the proposed more preferable Rule will, or is likely to, better contribute to the achievement of the NEO for the following reasons:
+The Commission is satisfied that the proposed more preferable Rule will, or is likely to, better contribute to the achievement of the NEO for the following reasons, based on the analysis conducted in Chapters 6, 7 and 8: